Ightham: Other

+Historically significant buildings

 Main Manor Houses

 Ightham Court 1719, engraving by Johannes Kip.
 It was built for Thomas Willoughby in the 1570s.

 There were three Manor Houses in the original parish – the St Clere estate, Ightham Court (Ightham Lodge) and Ightham Mote in the far south of the parish, at the northernmost Kent Weald.
 All three have origins stretching back to at least the late 12th Century.

 At the end of the 1400s the parish consisted of the village centre, several hamlets and a large number of dispersed farms.

 St Peter’s Church

 The earliest record of a church in Ightham is in the Textus Roffensis, which lists the churches paying for blessed chrism oil on Thursday of Holy Week.
 Ightham was charged nine pence.

 The position of St Peter's Church on a knoll overlooking the village and with views over the parish is typically Saxon; however there is no trace of the earliest, perhaps wooden church.
 The fabric of the church is early Norman onwards.
 There are several fine monuments, and a collection of 20 hatchments.

 This life-size memorial of Sir Thomas Cawne of Ightham Mote dates to about 1374 and is the oldest of the three main memorials in the church.